The joint numerical range of three hermitian $4\times 4$ matrices: Examples

 \section{Examples}

 Here we present examples of hermitian $4\times 4$ matrices $A_1,A_2,A_3$ with joint numerical ranges $W=W(A_1,A_2,A_3)$ having all possible numbers of non-elliptic faces listed in Theorem~\ref{thm:non-elliptic}.
-The drawings on the side show $W$ with non-elliptic faces highlighted.
+Figure \ref{fig:all-examples} shows $W$ of all the examples with non-elliptic faces highlighted.
 Proving that each rank-3 face has the specified non-elliptic shape and that $W$ has no further rank-3 faces is a straightforward application of the methods of Remark~\ref{rem:detect-faces} and Remark~\ref{rem:deciding-shape}, and is therefore omitted.

 \begin{definition} Let $u_0,u_1,u_2,u_3\in\R$, $A:=u_0\id_4+u_1A_1+u_2A_2+u_3A_3$, and let $A\{i,j\}$ ($i\neq j$) be the principal minor of $A$ that is the determinant of the submatrix obtained by deleting all the rows and columns except for those with the indices $i,j\in\{1,2,3,4\}$.
 Similarly, $A\{i,j,k\}$ is a principal minor of order three.
 If $A$ has rank one, then we call $(u_0,u_1,u_2,u_4)$ a \emph{rank-1 tuple} and we refer to the kernel projection of $A$ as the \emph{kernel projection} of $(u_0,u_1,u_2,u_4)$. \end{definition} \begin{remark}[Controlling rank-3 and non-elliptic faces] A necessary condition for the existence of a non-elliptic face is that a rank-1 tuple $(u_0,u_1,u_2,u_3)$ exists.
 More specifically, every non-elliptic face $F$ of $W$ is a rank-3 face of $W$.
 It has the form $F=w(\cD_{P\M_dP})$, where $P\in\cP_n$ is the rank-3 projection associated to $F$.
 Since $F$ is an exposed face of $W$, there are $u_1,u_2,u_3\in\R$ such that $P$ is the spectral projection of $u_1A_1+u_2A_2+u_3A_3$ with respect to the smallest eigenvalue by Theorem~\ref{thm:PF-iso}.
 Equivalently, there is a rank-1 tuple $(u_0,u_1,u_2,u_4)$ whose kernel projection is $P$.
 The rank-one condition is rather easy to verify in terms of vanishing of the six order two principal minors